DSTI-A20-RW/ransomware-preencryption-detector/README.md

 ## How to Run

-// please refer to visual guide in the bottom of the page

 1. Please Download our code from GitHub
 2. Go to "Extensions" in "More tools" menu under three dots in upper right corner of Chrome Browser